Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Quantity/Volume: 8 pounds

-Nutro Ultra Small Breed Weight Management Dry Dog Food is a dry kibble designed for senior small breed dogs with the goal of helping them achieve and maintain a healthy weight.
-Its primary ingredient is chicken, and the ingredient list also includes lamb meal, salmon, and chicken fat.
-It contains 28% protein, which is around right for a senior dog, while a selection of superfoods is included to provide antioxidants, prebiotics and probiotics, and essential vitamins and minerals.
+The Nutro Ultra Small Breed Weight Management Dry Dog Food is a kibble designed for senior, small-breed dogs to help them achieve and maintain a healthy weight.
+Its primary ingredient is chicken, and the ingredient list includes lamb meal, salmon, and chicken fat.
+It contains 28% protein, suitable for a senior dog, while a selection of superfoods is included to provide antioxidants, prebiotics and probiotics, and essential vitamins and minerals.

-The food is on the expensive side for quite a small bag, but it will last because of the smaller portions fed to small breed dogs.
-While this is a good quality food, a recent recipe change has seen the calorie count increase, although it also brought the protein content up from 24% to its current 28% level.
+Nutro is expensive for a small bag, but it will last longer because smaller portions suit small-breed dogs.
+While this is a good-quality food, a recent recipe change has increased the calorie count, although it also raised the protein content from 24% to 28%.

 Pros